TOURS & TRIPS

 Budapest, Hungary - May 2024

-Our new upcoming tour in 2024 – Budapest in May.
+Our 2024 tour – Budapest in May.
 This is a city, rich in history, architecture, music and all sorts of arts.
 It is a romantic city, sitting astride the Danube, Buda on one side, Pest on the other.
 The Parliament buildings, Buda Castle, St Stephen's Basilica, Chain link bridge, Szechenyi Thermal Baths, Andrassy Avenue – the list of famous sights are endless here and it is no surprise that choirs, orchestras and bands flock to Budapest each year to perform, to entertain and to enjoy each other's company for a few relaxing days.

 Glastonbury & Wells - October 2023